Develop key geoscience skills and expertise with customized training solutions.

 Explore Our Learning Paths

 These programs allow professionals to rapidly develop and broaden their technical and personal competencies through an immersive and structured learning approach.
-Unique linked modules cover all aspects of the E&P field life cycle using a wide variety of blended training methods.
+Unique linked modules cover multiple topics using a wide variety of blended training methods.

 Gain a thorough understanding of the acquisition, processing and use of geophysical data in exploration and appraisal workflows.
 This fully integrated Learning Path incorporates classroom courses for theory, hands-on practice with real data, field trips and workshops.